-SECTION 13.
+1 2 3 4 5 6 6.
+Often parties agree to a procedure for challenges to arbitrators such as a determination by an arbitration institution.
+Section 12(f) conditions post-award resort to the courts under section 23(a)(2) upon compliance with such agreed-upon procedures.
+See , e.g. , Bernstein v.
+Gramercy Mills, Inc., 16 Mass.
+App.
+Ct.
+403, 414, 452 N.E.2d 231, 238 (1983) (AAA rule incorporated by arbitration agreement helps to describe level of non-disclosure that can lead to invalidation of award).
+7 SECTION 13.
 MAJORITY ACTION BY ARBITRATORS.
-If there is more than one arbitrator, the powers of the arbitrators may be exercised by a majority of them.
+If there is more 8 than one arbitrator, the powers of the arbitrators must be exercised by a majority of 9 them.
+10 Reporter's Notes: 11 12 13 1.

-1 2 3 1.
 Because this section is not included in section 4(b), it may be changed by the parties in their agreement to arbitrate.
 However, in the absence of an agreement to the contrary, a majority will decide issues when there is a panel of arbitrators deciding a case.
-4 SECTION 14.
-IMMUNITY OF ARBITRATOR; COMPETENCY TO 5 TESTIFY; ATTORNEY'S FEES AND COSTS.
-6 (a) An arbitrator , when acting in that capacity, is immune from civil action 7 to the same extent as a judge of a court of this State acting in a judicial capacity.
-8 (b) An arbitration organization that administers an arbitration proceeding 9 is immune from a civil action to the same extent as an arbitrator .
-10 (c) The immunity afforded by this section supplements any other immunity.
-11 (d) An arbitrator or representative of an arbitration organization who 12 asserts immunity under this section as to any claim is not competent to testify in a civil 13 action as to any statement, conduct, decision, or ruling occurring during an arbitration 14 proceeding relating to that claim under this [Act].
-However, this subsection does not 15 apply if a party to the arbitration proceeding files a motion to vacate an award under 16 Section $23(a)(1)$ or (2) and establishes prima facie that the grounds for vacation exist.
-17 (e) If a person commences a civil action against an arbitrator or an 18 arbitration organization arising from the services of the arbitrator or organization, or if 19 a person seeks to compel an arbitrator or a representative of an arbitration 20 organization to testify in violation of 21 subsection (d), and the court decides that the arbitrator or organization is immune from 22 civil action or that the arbitrator or representative of the organization is incompetent to
+14 SECTION 14.
+IMMUNITY OF ARBITRATOR; COMPETENCY TO 15 TESTIFY; ATTORNEY'S FEES AND COSTS.
+16 (a) An arbitrator, when acting in that capacity, or an arbitration 17 organization, when administering an arbitration proceeding, is immune from civil liability 18 to the same extent as a judge of a court of this State acting in a judicial capacity.
+19 (b) The immunity afforded by this section supplements any other immunity.
+20 (c) If an arbitrator fails to make a disclosure required by Section 12, such 21 failure shall not result in loss of immunity under this section.
+22 (d) An arbitrator or representative of an arbitration organization is not 23 competent to testify nor required to produce records in any judicial, administrative, or similar proceeding as to any statement, conduct, decision, or ruling occurring during an arbitration proceeding under this [Act] unless the arbitrator or arbitration organization is asserting a claim against a party to the arbitration proceeding or the testimony or records (a) could give rise to civil or criminal contempt, (b) constitute a crime, or (c) are the subject of investigation by the [State Bar].
+This subsection does not apply if a party to the arbitration proceeding files a motion to vacate an award under Section 23(a)(1) or (2) and establishes prima facie that grounds for vacating the award exist.

-- 1 testify, the court shall award to the arbitrator or organization reasonable attorney's fees, - costs, and expenses of defending the civil action, including reasonable attorney's fees, 2 - 3 costs, and expenses on appeal.

-Reporter's Notes: 4
+(e) If a person commences a civil action against an arbitrator or an arbitration organization arising from the services of the arbitrator or organization, or if a person seeks to compel an arbitrator or a representative of an arbitration organization to testify in violation of subsection (d), and the court decides that the arbitrator or organization is immune from civil liability or that the arbitrator or representative of the organization is incompetent to testify, the court shall award to the arbitrator or organization reasonable attorney's fees and other reasonable expenses of litigation.